 Service revenue, net.
-Service revenue for our NEMT segment includes the revenue generated by providing non-emergency transportation services directly to our customers.
+Service revenue for our NEMT segment includes the revenue generated by providing non-emergency medical transportation services directly to our customers.
 These services are provided on either a capitated basis, which means we are paid on a per-member, per-month ("PMPM") basis for each eligible member, or on a fee-for-service ("FFS") basis, which means we are paid based on the volume of trips or services performed.
-We receive payments for our services from third-party payors, predominately made up of state Medicaid agencies and MCOs.
+We receive payments Payment for our NEMT services is received from third-party payors, predominately made up of state Medicaid agencies and MCOS.

-Our capitated contracts operate under either a Full-Risk or a Shared-Risk structure.
-Under Full-Risk contracts, which represent approximately 20% of our NEMT revenue, payors pay a fixed amount per eligible member per month and we assume the responsibility of meeting the covered healthcare related transportation requirements for the number of eligible members in the payor's program.
+Our capitated contracts operate under either a Full-Risk full-risk or a Shared-Risk shared-risk structure.
+Under Full-Risk full-risk contracts, which represent approximately 20% of our NEMT revenue, payors pay a fixed amount per eligible member per month and we assume the responsibility of meeting the covered healthcare related transportation requirements for the number of eligible members in the payor's program.
+Under this structure, we assume the full-risk for the costs associated with arranging transportation of members through our network of independent transportation providers.
 Revenue is recognized based on the number of members served during the period.
-Under Shared-Risk contracts, which represent approximately 65% of our NEMT revenue, we have provisions for reconciliations, risk corridors, and/or profit rebates.
-These contracts allow for periodic reconciliations based on actual cost and/or/trip volume and may result in refunds to the payor, or additional payments due from the payor.
-These shared-risk contracts also allow for margin stabilization, as generally the amount received per member per month is adjusted for the costs to provide the transportation.
+Under Shared-Risk shared-risk contracts, which represent approximately 65% of our NEMT revenue, we have provisions for reconciliations, risk corridors, and/or profit rebates.
+These contracts allow for periodic reconciliations based on actual cost and/or trip volume and may result in refunds to the payor (contract payables), or additional payments due from the payor (contract receivables) based on the provisions contractually agreed upon.
+These shared-risk contracts also allow for margin stabilization, as generally the amount received per member per month PMPM is adjusted for the costs to provide the transportation, transportation services.
+Under both contract structures, we arrange for transportation of members through our network of independent transportation providers, whereby we negotiate rates and remit payment to the transportation providers.
+However, for certain contracts, we assume no risk for the transportation network, credentialing and/or payments to these providers.
+For these contracts, we only provide administrative management services to support the customers' efforts to serve their clients.

-Under fee-for-service ("FFS") contracts, which represent approximately 15% of our NEMT revenue, payors pay a specified amount for each service that we provide based on costs incurred plus an agreed-upon margin.
+Under fee-for-service ("FFS") FFS contracts, which represent approximately 15% of our NEMT revenue, payors pay a specified amount for each service that we provide based on costs incurred plus an agreed-upon margin.
 FFS revenue is recognized in the period in which the services are rendered and is reduced by the estimated impact of contractual allowances.

 Service revenue for our PCS segment includes the revenue generated based on the hours incurred by our in-home caregivers to provide services to our customers, primarily on a FFS basis in which we earn a specified amount for each service that we provide.
-Payment for our PCS services is billed to third-party payors which include, but are not limited to, MCOs, hospitals, Medicaid agencies and programs and other home health care providers who subcontract the services to our caregivers, and individuals.
+Payment for our PCS services is billed to third-party payors which include, but are not limited to, MCOS, hospitals, Medicaid agencies and programs and other home health care providers who subcontract the services to our caregivers to their patients, and individuals.